kumarlomesh86-ctrl/Lomesh-Kumar/README.md

 📌 Project Overview

-This project aims to forecast milk volume based on historical data and relevant features such as temperature, humidity, feed intake, and cow health indicators.
+This project aims to forecast milk volume based on historical data and relevant features such as FAT and SNF.
 Accurate predictions help streamline supply chain decisions and improve farm efficiency.

 🚀 Features
 - Data preprocessing and feature engineering